ksxatompackages/cmd-exec/README.md

 # cmd-exec package

-Manage, execute shell/javascript commands in your Atom.
+Manage and execute shell/javascript commands in your Atom.

 ## Features
  - Loads commands from config.cson, registers them to `atom.commands`.